prevwong/reka.js/docs/guides/realtime.md

 // 2.
 Create a new Y.Map type
 // This map will be used to store the flattened Reka state
-// Initially, this will be empty; see the section below on how to correctly set the initial state const type = doc.getMap('my-collaborative-editor');
+// Initially, this will be empty; see the section below on how to correctly set the initial state locally const type = doc.getMap('my-collaborative-editor');)
-// Note: The flattened State will be stored in the "document" key:
-// type.getMap('document')

 const CollabExtension = createCollabExtension(type);